Norbert Leo Butz

 Norbert Leo Butz (born January 30, 1967) is an American actor and singer known for his work in Broadway theatre.
-He is a two-time recipient of the Tony Award for Best Actor in a Musical for his performances in Dirty Rotten Scoundrels and Catch Me If You Can, and is one of only nine actors ever to have won the award twice.
+He is a two-time recipient of the Tony Award for Best Actor in a Musical for his performances as Freddy Benson in Dirty Rotten Scoundrels and Carl Hanratty in Catch Me If You Can.
+He is one of nine actors to have won the award twice.

+Butz originated the roles of Fiyero Tigelaar in Wicked and Edward Bloom in Big Fish in their original Broadway casts.
+His additional Broadway credits include the roles of Roger Davis in Rent, Alfred Doolittle in My Fair Lady, and Hermes in Hadestown.
+Butz also starred as Jamie Wellerstein in the original cast of The Last Five Years and as the Emcee in the United States tour of Cabaret.

 Early life and education

 Norbert Leo Butz was born on January 30, 1967, in St. Louis, Missouri, the son of Elaine (née Bourisaw) and Norbert Butz.
 He was raised in a middle-class family; his parents are devout Catholics.
 He is the seventh of 11 children and is named after his father.
 Some of his first theatre roles included playing the male leads at local all-girl high schools, such as Cor Jesu Academy and Nerinx Hall.
 He graduated from Bishop DuBourg High School.
 Butz earned a Bachelor of Fine Arts from The Conservatory of Theatre Arts at Webster University and a Master of Fine Arts from The University of Alabama/Alabama Shakespeare Festival's Professional Actor Training Program.
 He would later receive an honorary degree from Webster University in 2013.